 - Chris Stagge414-374-4645877-374-0511Read bio »Chris Stagge is the Accounting and Development Assistant, coordinating annual WI FACETS fundraiser: Diamonds in the Rough.
 She also serves as the Region 4 PTAC Program Assistant, coordinating Region 4 Annual Parent Technical Assistance Center Conference.
 Chris has worked for disability related non-profit organizations since 1993, and with WI FACETS since October, 2008.
 Chris is the parent of two young adults, including a son with autism.

-- Melissa Stindtmstindt@wifacets.org414-374-4645877-374-0511Read bio »Melissa Stindt is the Program and Electronic Communications Coordinator at WI FACETS.
-Under this position, funded by both DPI and PTAC grants, she is ensuring grant activities and projects are scheduled, all deliverables are meeting their timelines, and is monitoring data records through evaluations.
+- Melissa Voegeli414-374-4645877-374-0511Read bio »Melissa Voegeli has been serving as the Program and Electronic Communications Coordinator at WI FACETS for over two years.
+Under this position, funded by both DPI and PTAC grants, she provides communication and technology support for all electronic grant activities.
 Mel received her Bachelor's of Science in Health Studies from Mount Mary University in 2015.
 Although she graduated with a student-designed major of Allied Health with a Psychology emphasis, she has taken additional coursework in American Sign Language, Disability: Society & Person, Health Communication and Health Care Systems.
-Mel has been present in the field since 2015 when she started working as an in-home line-therapist utilizing Applied Behavioral Analysis (ABA) treatment.
-She began in multiple families' homes around the Ripon and Oshkosh area and gradually moved to the greater Milwaukee area in 2018.
-She was also a qualified substitute teacher at Ripon Area School District during that time.
-More recently, she was employed as a Licensed Program Coordinator for another non-profit working to improve quality of programming in school in the greater Milwaukee area.
-WI FACETS, where she is currently the Program and Electronic Communications Coordinator, is the second non-profit she has worked for.
-Mel holds current certifications in CPR, first aid and oxygen, while also holding a Level 12 certificate with the Registry.
+Mel has been in the field since 2015 when she started working as an in-home line-therapist.
+Before starting at WI FACETS, she was employed as a Licensed Program Coordinator for another local nonprofit.
 When she's not working, you can typically catch Mel out enjoying Milwaukee.
 She loves live music and supporting local businesses.